- Design thinking has been proposed, but there is no evidence that it does so.

 - Second, no one paid for this article to be written, and it is not pretending to inform you while being rigged to sell you software or consulting services.
 Unlike nearly every other article you will find from Google on this topic, it has had no input from any company's marketing or sales department.

 Design Thinking Explained

 In SAP’s publication Digitalist, they explain Design Thinking and system implementation in the following way.

 “Not long ago when customers bought an SAP software product they had to wait months, even years before they could use it at their company.
 That’s changed with the advent of design thinking at SAP.
 This approach speeds up the development of technology solutions designed to delight users.
 At its core is the “developer 2.0” who bears little resemblance to familiar stereotypes.
 Design thinking developers want to know as much as they can about user needs and desires.
 These developers iterate quickly, in a matter of hours if necessary, and always as part of a new kind of team where the end user rules.”

 So there is a problem with this quotation.
 First, Design Thinking was adopted by SAP, but it was not invented by SAP, which is what this quotation makes it appear to be.
-SAP is using the term “advent” which means “the arrival of.”
-So the sentence is technically accurate, but without looking up the term, many readers will take away that SAP invented Design Thinking.
+SAP is using the term “advent,” which means “the arrival of.”
+So the sentence is technically accurate, but many readers will take away that SAP invented Design Thinking without looking up the word.
 There are many more direct ways of explaining that SAP has adopted design thinking.

 Where Did Design Thinking Originate?